Klaus Fuchs: Career in East Germany

-On arrival at Berlin Schönefeld Airport in the GDR, Fuchs was met by Grete (Margarete) Keilson, a friend from his years as a student communist.
+On arrival at Berlin Schönefeld Airport in the GDR, Fuchs was met by Margarete "Grete" Keilson, a friend from his years as a student communist.
 They were married on 9 September 1959.

 In the GDR, Fuchs continued his scientific career and achieved considerable prominence as a leader of research.
-He became a member of the SED central committee in 1967, and in 1972 was elected to the Academy of Sciences where from 1974 to 1978 he was the head of the research area of physics, nuclear and materials science; he was then appointed deputy director of the Institute for Nuclear Research in Rossendorf, where he served until he retired in 1979.
+He became a member of the SED central committee in 1967, and in 1972 was elected to the Academy of Sciences where from 1974 to 1978 he was the head of the research area of physics, nuclear and materials science; he was then appointed deputy director of the Central Institute for Nuclear Physics in Rossendorf, Dresden, where he served until he retired in 1979.
 From 1984, Fuchs was head of the scientific councils for energetic basic research and for fundamentals of microelectronics.
 He received the Patriotic Order of Merit, the Order of Karl Marx and the National Prize of East Germany.

 In The Nuclear Express: A Political History of the Bomb and Its Proliferation (2009) by Thomas Reed and Daniel Stillman, it is argued that a tutorial Fuchs gave to Qian Sanqiang and other Chinese physicists helped them to develop the first Chinese atomic bomb, the 596, which was tested five years later.
 Three historians of nuclear weapons history, Robert S. Norris, Jeremy Bernstein, and Peter D. Zimmerman, challenged this particular assertion as "unsubstantiated conjecture" and asserted that The Nuclear Express is "an ambitious but deeply flawed book".

 Death

-Fuchs died in Berlin on 28 January 1988.
-He was cremated and his ashes buried in the "Pergolenweg" of the Socialists' Memorial in Berlin's Friedrichsfelde Cemetery.
+Fuchs died in East Berlin on 28 January 1988.
+He was cremated and honoured with burial in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.

 In popular culture

+He was portrayed by Denis Forest in the 1987 television miniseries Race for the Bomb.

 A documentary film about Fuchs, Väter der tausend Sonnen (Fathers of a Thousand Suns), was released in 1990.

+Dark Sun (1995) by Richard Rhodes features a clerihew about Fuchs:

-In 2022 Fuchs was the primary focus of the second season of the BBC World Service's podcast The Bomb.
+In 2022, Fuchs was the primary focus of the second season of the BBC World Service's podcast The Bomb.

+He is portrayed by American actor Christopher Denham in the 2023 film Oppenheimer.

+In 2025 he appeared as a key character in the Rory Clements novel, "A Cold Wind From Moscow".